 Access the air conditioner for damage

 Once the hurricane is over, and the power is back, you are advised not to start the major appliances.
 Turn them one by one to avoid damage of some sensitive equipment.
 Check the air conditioner before you restart it.
-There are a few ultimate hurricane air conditioning tips, but accessing the damage caused will certainly help.
+There are a few ultimate hurricane air conditioning tips, but assessing the damage caused will certainly help.
 Look for some obvious damage that would have been caused by windblown objects or falling trees.
 Check if the air conditioner was submerged with water and if the cooling fan and the vents are clear of debris.
-Also, ensure that all the electrical and refrigerant lines are intact and there are no damages from the burnt electrical smoke.
+Also, ensure that all the electrical and refrigerant lines are intact and there is no damage.

 Common damages due to Debris or flooding